-5.1 The Mayor takes precedence over all persons in the Borough.
+The Mayor takes precedence over all persons in the Borough.
 The only exceptions are if Her Majesty's Lord Lieutenant or member of the Royal Family is present.

-At civic events organised by Council the order of precedence will be as follows.
+At civic events organised by Council the order of precedence will be as follows:

 - 1. Mayor (and Mayoress/Consort, if present);

 - 2. Deputy Mayor (and Deputy Mayoress/Consort if present);

 - 3. Member of Parliament;

+- 4. Members of the Legislative Assembly;

-- 4. Mayor's Chaplain (where appropriate);
+- 5. Mayor's Chaplain (where appropriate);

+- 6. Aldermen and Councillors;

-- 5. Chief Executive.
+- 7. Chief Executive.